dynamsoft-docs/capture-vision-docs-mobile/programming/android/user-guide/mrz.md

     }
     ```

-    > [!Note]
+>Note:
 >
 >- When using `startCapturing`, set the template to "ReadPassportAndId" to capture both Passports and ID cards.
 >- If you only need to capture Passports, set the template to "ReadPassport" when calling `startCapturing`.
 >- To capture only ID cards, set the template to "ReadId" during `startCapturing`.

 ### Extract Parsed Results